1. Introduction

 If you are engaging an enterprise use case and strict authenticator verification is a requirement, Use the constructor of the WebAuthnManager

-class and inject validators.
+class and inject verifiers.

 interface.